 Last month, Ruth and I travelled out to London, UK to go see Childish Gambino’s live show at the O2 Arena.
 This tour is Childish Gambino’s last ever, and so naturally, Ruth and I felt so humbled and grateful that we managed standing tickets to witness true magic on a live stage.
 Ruth introduced me to Gambino back in secondary school and we have been appreciating his music and art together since.
-Despite a huge catalogue and immense variety of musical quality and sound, I think it’s safe to say that Ruth and I’s favourite thing to sing along to is “Donde Esta La Biblioteca?” which he performs in the TV show, Community, where he (Donald Glover) plays Troy and performs it with his on screen best-friend, Abed.
+Despite a huge catalogue and immense variety of sound, I think it’s safe to say that Ruth and I’s favourite thing to sing along to is “Donde Esta La Biblioteca?” which he performs in the TV show, Community.
+He (Donald Glover) who plays Troy, performs it with his on screen best-friend, Abed.
 I’m not saying my best-friend and I do it better, but we’re pretty confident we knock it out the park.

 I travelled out to London two days before the concert.
-I had been working full-time in a job I hated the entire month before.
+I had been working a full-time job I hated the entire month before.
 I had also just received some pretty letting down news regarding my masters.
 I was worn out and extremely tired.
-So much so, that I actually forgot my passport, purse, charger and the concert tickets – all of which my mom had to drop out to me.
-I needed the trip away more than I even realised.
+So much so, that I actually forgot my passport, purse, charger and the concert tickets – all of which my mom had to drop out to me at the air coach.
+I needed this trip away more than I had even realised.
 Luckily, two of my cousins live in London, so once I arrived I could relax in the comfort of a family member’s home.
 Ali was away, but Ahmed and I got to go out for the night.
-He treated me to a super yum Turkish cuisine dinner and we went to go see the movie, ‘Us’.
+He treated me to a Turkish cuisine dinner and we went to go see the movie, ‘Us’.
 It was so nice to catch up with him because I never get to see much of him, and he’s my favourite cousin.
 The next day, Ruth arrived to London.
 We went for a cute brunch and walked around Oxford Street picking up some last minute necessities.
 We headed back to Ahmed’s where we all chilled for a bit, before we took our bags to our Airbnb apartment.
 That night, Ruth and I headed out to Tonight Josephine for a few quiet drinks.
 I just want to take this opportunity to sincerely thank the barman at Tonight Josephine for taking such good care of me all night.
 He made me cocktails from scratch and put precise care and effort into each flavour so as to enrich my drinking experience as someone who doesn’t consume alcohol.
-I had never had anyone really do so much to give me exciting drinks, as opposed to regular Coke or Redbull.

 The next day, Ruth and I decided to go explore Camden Market.
-We got to see such a different variety of cool shops and stalls.
-We had dinner there too before we headed back to get ready for our main event, Childish Gambino.
+We got to see a different variety of cool shops and stalls.
+We had dinner there too, before we headed back to get ready for our main event.
 We were running a bit late and arrived as H.E.R was mid-way through her second performance.
-I absolutely love H.E.R and she is practically 90% of the playlist I use when I’m taking nudes, trying on lingerie and all the rest of that side of things.
+I absolutely love H.E.R and she is practically 90% of the music in the playlist I use when I’m taking nudes, trying on lingerie and so on.
 Her vocal performance was mesmerising and she really set the mood for Gambino’s show.
 I love when artists bring really good opening acts along, because it really enriches the whole experience.
-Ruth and I were already pretty far up in the crowds of people standing awaiting Gambino.
-We met some American girls who we were chatting away to while we waited impatiently and tried to find decisive ways to get closer to the stage.
-They were so lovely.
-One of my favourite things about Ruth and I, is how easily we interact and meet new people.
-We always have such cool experiences because of all the different people we engage with.
+Ruth and I were already pretty far up in the crowds of people standing waiting for Gambino.

 Shirtless, wearing only white linen pants that resemble the ones he infamously showcased in ‘This is America’, Gambino graced the stage with warm love and wild eyes.
-He danced across the stage, moving in a way that could only be described as the merge of sex and humour, his character prominently defining itself as present and engaged with not just himself, but a room of 20’000 people.
+He danced across the stage, moving in a way that could only be described as the merging of sex and humour.
 He kept the crowd on their feet the entire night, intuitively moving between rap and jazz, slow jams and more hyped up tracks.
 Ruth and I, simultaneously looked at each other during ‘Summertime Magic’, as we rocked back and forth to the beat of the music – I knew we hadn’t felt this alive in so long.
 That was something that Gambino truly evoked within everyone that night – a feel of liveliness.
 Claiming “we’re in church tonight”, “I want you all to feel this with me – we’re at church”, one thing was clear; with Gambino as the pastor, the whole crowd was ready to worship.

 While ‘Heartbeat’ didn’t make the set, Gambino varied from new works to old, leaving some of the best for last.
 ‘V. 3005’, ‘IV.
-Sweatpants’ and ‘Sober’ had the crowd wilding, mosh pits and dance circles quickly forming, before Gambino brought the whole room to a hushed standstill, setting the mood for the last moments of the magic that he had just brought to stage.
+Sweatpants’ and ‘Sober’ had the crowd wilding, mosh pits and dance circles quickly forming, before Gambino brought the whole room to a hushed standstill.
 Taking the lead, Gambino led the choir with ‘Redbone’, everyone singing at the top of their lungs, the room emotive and unified for one final hymn.

 Childish Gambino had this Muslim worshipping in a church, and I know God ain’t even gonna be mad about it.